 When work is found to be unsatisfactory, maintenance period will be extended at no additional cost to United States Postal Service until work has been completed, inspected and accepted by Contracting Officer.

 Contractor is to maintain plants for one year from completion.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/10/2011